-Tactical goals are—the decision-maker gets a kick out of achieving that result, like take for example, for SEO Reseller, I look at the competitors and one of my vanity goals is I just need to make sure I’m higher than that competitor, that competitor, and that competitor.
-And those are verbatim instructions I give to my marketing team.
+Tactical goals are—the decision-maker gets a kick out of achieving that result, like take for example, for SEO Reseller, I look at the competitors, and one of my vanity goals is I just need to make sure I’m higher than that competitor, that competitor, and that competitor.
+Those are verbatim instructions I give to my marketing team.

 But remember that just because it’s no today does not mean it will perpetually be a no to your client forever.
 What if sometimes the answer is not yet?
 And we can explore doing that a year down the road, two years down the road, and so on.

-[slide: Challenge #3: Targeting for a Specific Term, but the Equity is on the Homepage]
+[slide: Challenge #3: Targeting for a Specific Term, but the equity is on the homepage]

-We created a page for white water rafting, we created content that was algorithmically compatible with ranking, with making it more visible on Google.
+We created a page for white water rafting, and we created content that was algorithmically compatible with ranking, making it more visible on Google.
 We split the term “white water rafting in Colorado” between the homepage and the inner page just so the rankings didn’t drop like a rock.

 The moment we got the word “white water rafting in Colorado” two positions below the homepage, it was then time to take the content from the homepage and all the inner links from the domain and transfer them to the inner page.
-And then we got the inner page to outrank the homepage.
-So that’s what we did in order to get a specific term higher on the search rankings.
+And then, we got the inner page to outrank the homepage.
+So that’s what we did to get a specific term higher on the search rankings.